St Patrick's Day celebrations take place across Northern Ireland

 Thousands of people have attended St Patrick's Day parades and festivities in towns and cities across Northern Ireland.

-The Belfast parade began from the city hall at noon and made its way to Custom House Square for a free concert.
+The Belfast parade departed from city hall at noon and made its way to Custom House Square for a free concert.

-Parades and celebrations were also held in Londonderry, Armagh, Newry, Enniskillen, Omagh and Downpatrick.
+Parades and celebrations were also being held in Londonderry, Armagh, Newry, Enniskillen, Omagh and Downpatrick.

 The largest parade in the Republic of Ireland was in Dublin.

 There was some disruption to traffic between 11:45 GMT and 13:30 GMT during the Belfast parade in the area of City Hall, Royal Avenue, Donegall Street, Waring Street, Victoria Street, Custom House Square.